-In an interview published in 1980 by L'Unità, the interviewer asked Pontecorvo why his films did not deal with Italian reality and whether it was easier to tell stories about other countries and societies.
-He answered that he tried to make a film about the government persecution and repression of unionized workers during Mario Scelba's tenure as Italy's Minister of the Interior (1947-1953), but he could not find any producer willing to take on that project (Garambois, 1980; Bignardi, 1999).
-In 1983, Italian producer Giorgio Nocella mentioned in an interview with the Italian newspaper La Stampa that he was producing a film with Pontecorvo about the involvement of the Italian Mafia in the country's politics and economy (Gianeri, 1983).
-Pontecorvo's last feature film had been released four years before that interview, and the film Nocella was enthusiastically discussing never came to fruition.
+In an interview published in 1980 by L’Unità, the interviewer asked Pontecorvo why his films did not deal with Italian reality and whether it was easier to tell stories about other countries and societies.
+He answered that he tried to make a film about the government persecution and repression of unionized workers during Mario Scelba’s tenure as Italy’s Minister of the Interior (1947-1953), but he could not find any producer willing to take on that project (Garambois, 1980; Bignardi, 1999).
+In 1983, Italian producer Giorgio Nocella mentioned in an interview with the Italian newspaper La Stampa that he was producing a film with Pontecorvo about the involvement of the Italian Mafia in the country’s politics and economy (Gianeri, 1983).
+Pontecorvo’s last feature film had been released four years before that interview, and the film Nocella was enthusiastically discussing never came to fruition.

-Costa-Gavras’ autobiography (2019, pp. 271-280) also offers a riveting example of the topics that political filmmaking aimed at wider audiences during that period could not address, for multiple reasons.
-Backed by the commercial and critical success of Z (1969), L’Aveu (1970) and State of Siege (1972), Costa-Gavras began to work on a film project with American actor and producer Robert Redford, one of the biggest Hollywood stars at that time.
+Costa-Gavras’ autobiography (2019, pp. 271-280) also offers a riveting example of the topics that political filmmaking aimed at wider audiences during that period, which could not be addressed for multiple reasons.
+Backed by the commercial and critical success of Z (1969), L’Aveu (1970), and State of Siege (1972), Costa-Gavras began to work on a film project with American actor and producer Robert Redford, one of the biggest Hollywood stars at that time.
 According to Costa-Gavras’ testimony, the film’s story, which centered on the troublesome ethical and social operations of multinational corporations, did not prosper because of disagreements with Robert Redford regarding the film’s ending.
 In Costa-Gavras’ words, while Robert Redford proposed a happy ending, Costa-Gavras supported the idea that representing a victory of a single man against a powerful multinational corporation would deliver a non-realistic, comforting message to the audiences, undermining the film’s political message.
 According to Costa-Gavras, he proposed the film’s project to other Hollywood stars and producers, but none of them agreed to finance the film.

 The present research project argues that to fully uncover the distinct transnational film ecosystem of the Cold War period, it is essential to transcend the fragmentation in film studies, which often divides scholarly research into separate subdisciplines focused on film production, reception, and narrative and style, isolating them from one another.
-European political filmmakers like Gillo Pontecorvo and Costa-Gavras thrived during the Cold War not only due to their creative and professional filmmaking capabilities, but also because there was a global audience eager to pay for movie tickets to see their films/stories, which sometimes anticipated and sometimes retold narratives familiar to international audiences.
-Their careers also flourished because film producers anticipated profits from political films, and the external realities of the Cold War provided these filmmakers with rich dramatic material for their big-screen stories.
+European political filmmakers like Gillo Pontecorvo and Costa-Gavras thrived during the Cold War.
+This was not only due to their creative and professional filmmaking capabilities but also because there was a global audience eager to pay for movie tickets to see their films/stories, which sometimes anticipated and sometimes retold narratives familiar to international audiences.
+Their careers also flourished because film producers anticipated profits from political films, and the external realities of the Cold War provided these filmmakers with rich, dramatic material for their big-screen stories.

 Methods